It’s a moment in everyone’s professional career which calls for a celebration.

 5. Use Send and Archive Feature to Organize Gmail

 Now that you’ve organized your Gmail inbox to automatically archive certain emails to custom folders, you can really clean out your inbox by archiving messages at the same time you send responses.

 To activate this feature, click on the gear icon and “Settings” from the drop-down menu.
-Scroll down and select “Show ‘Send & Archive’ button in reply.”
+Scroll down and select the “Show ‘Send & Archive’ button in reply.”
 Save your changes.

 Now when you reply to a message, you’ll have two send options.
 One is a traditional send and the other will send the message and automatically send the email chain to the All Mail archive.
 If you assigned a label to the message, it will instead go to that specific folder.
 If someone replies to your sent email, the conversation will automatically move back to your inbox.

 Turning on this feature is a fast and effective way to clear the clutter out of your inbox and keep your Gmail organized.

 Following These Gmail Organization Tips Can Make Inbox Zero Possible